-- Tell the phone representative you’d like to book an award with their Star Alliance partner United
+- Tell the phone agent that you’d like to book an award on United Airlines

-- Provide your travel dates and flight numbers
+- Provide your desired travel dates and flight numbers

 - Once you confirm space, you will be prompted to give your credit card for any necessary taxes and fees